DSaunders/MyBlog/a-return-to-blogging.md

 The version of me who wrote that first blog post in 2013 would still agree with current-me on most things.
 I still believe code quality is a worthwhile investment, that 'agile' is more than just implementing Scrum, and that copy/pasting files over FTP is not the correct way to deploy to production (we were doing some wild things in 2013, weren't we!).

 I have more experience now though.
-I'm a little older, and think I'm a little better at seeing both sides of a debate (not about FTP-deployments to production though...
+I'm a little older, and I hope I'm a little better at seeing both sides of a debate (not about FTP-deployments to production though...
 I stand by that one!)

 ## Why write on the internet?